null

 • Door with a Vision Panel: Standard glass is a weak point, reducing the door’s Sound Transmission Class (STC) rating.
 But you can have glass if you want it!
 Just make sure to use thicker glass (1/4”+) or double paned glass for the window.

-• Hollow Core Door: Typically used as bedroom doors or any other in-home entryways, these hollow doors are made of fiberboard or laminated wood and (true to their name) are mostly empty inside.
-These hollow doors are lightweight, easy to install, and aren’t super expensive.
+• Hollow Core Door: Commonly used in residential homes, these hollow doors are made of fiberboard or laminated wood and (true to their name) are mostly empty inside.
+These hollow doors are lightweight, easy to install, and budget friendly.
 On the downside, hollow core doors are fragile and do little to stop sound from passing through.
-For information on how to soundproof a hollow door, read our article on the topic.

 • Solid Core Door: These doors are significantly heavier, made up of a combination of solid wood and wood byproducts, and are usually used to partition your home or apartment from the outdoors.
-They’re more expensive but thanks to their density, wooden core solid doors are able to do a better job of blocking out noise.
-For an STC rating of 24, a solid doors will be about 1 ¾” thick and 4.5 lb / sq ft.
-Read our guide on soundproofing a solid core door.
+They’re more expensive but thanks to their density, wooden core doors are able to do a better job of blocking out noise.
+For an STC rating of 24, a solid door will be about 1 ¾” thick and 4.5 lb/sq ft.

 Sound Leak (% of Total Surface Area) Max Transmission Loss by the Barrier